meltano/meltano/docs/src/docs/tutorial.md

 select * from renamed
 ```

-In the transforms above we could have hard coded the schema the raw tables reside inside (in this example `csv_imports`), but we make use of the fact that it is defined by the environmental variable `PG_SCHEMA` and use that instead.
+In the transforms above we could have hard coded the schema the raw tables reside inside (in this example `tap_csv`), but we make use of the fact that it is defined by the environmental variable `MELTANO_LOAD_SCHEMA` and use that instead.
 That means that even if you change the configuration and load the data to a different schema, the Transforms will not have to change.

 ### Run the Custom Transforms